 DocuSign for Word lets you sign easily, efficiently, and digitally from almost any device.
 No matter what industry you work in, you can work seamlessly across all your devices.
 It’s as secure and valid as signing with paper and ink.

-- DocuSign’s Certificate of Completion is court-admissible and contains an audit trail of signee’s email addresses, timestamps and IP address, for example.
+- DocuSign’s Certificate of Completion is court-admissible and contains an audit trail of signee’s email addresses, timestamps, and IP addresses.,

 Did you know you can add your own custom signature in Microsoft Word?

-If you’re attached to your autograph, you can choose to use your own signature rather than one of DocuSign’s premade options.
+If you’re attached to your autograph, you can choose to create your own eSignature in Word rather than one of DocuSign’s premade options.